ibmverse/verse-developer/_tutorials/ext-send-data-to-app.markdown

   "url": "https://yourcompany.com/org/<profile.department>?username=<profile.name>",
 ```

-Alternatively, the _preference_ property can be used to set the variable in the URL query part, therefore, we can also construct the URL `https://yourcompany.com/org/<profile.department>?username=<profile.name>` by re-configuring the widget.json file as below
+Alternatively, the _preference_ property can be used to set the variable in the URL query part, so we can also construct the URL `https://yourcompany.com/org/<profile.department>?username=<profile.name>` by re-configuring the widget.json file as below

 ```
   "url": "https://yourcompany.com/org/<profile.department>",